-- Overall, influenza activity in Canada remains at peak levels but there are signs that activity is starting to slow down in parts of the country. - The majority of influenza detections continue to be A(H3N2), although 40% of detections were influenza B in week 4. - To date this season, the majority of lab confirmations, hospitalizations and deaths have been among adults aged 65+. - Canadian mid-season estimate of influenza vaccine effectiveness (VE) was low at17% against the A(H3N2) strain and moderate at 55% against influenza B, which is circulating at high levels in Canada this season.
+- Overall, influenza activity in Canada remains at peak levels but there are signs that activity is starting to slow down in parts of the country. - The total number of detections of influenza B was similar to the total number of detections of influenza A. - To date this season, the majority of lab confirmations, hospitalizations and deaths have been among adults aged 65+. - An increasing proportion of weekly pediatric hospitalizations reported by the IMPACT network are due to influenza B. In week 05, influenza A and B accounted for an equal proportion of hospitalizations. - Canadian mid-season estimate of influenza vaccine effectiveness (VE) was low at17% against the A(H3N2) strain and moderate at 55% against influenza B, which is circulating at high levels in Canada this season.
 The overall VE against any influenza A and B combined was 42%.